Data leak: More than 30,000 LPM Property Management clients' personal data available

 Anyone who felt their privacy had been breached could make a formal complaint to the Office of the Privacy Commissioner.

-Deputy director Declan Ingram for CERT NZ, a government agency which handles cyber security, said due to the "sensitive nature of the reports", they would not confirm or deny involvement with any particular incident.
+Deputy director Declan Ingram for CERT NZ, a government agency which handles cyber security, said because of the "sensitive nature of the reports", they would not confirm or deny involvement with any particular incident.

 However, he provided some general advice: "Standard security measures, such as long, strong passwords and two factor authentication are the first step in keeping sensitive data protected.